 You can use the History tab to see what changes have been deployed in the history of the Git setup.

-The type defines whether or not you want automatically to deploy changes, or if you want to only deploy your changes when manually selecting the Deploy button.
+Deployment Type is a choice between whether you want changes to deployed automatically, or if you want to only deploy your changes when manually selecting the Deploy button.

 The Deployment Branch is used if you have multiple branches being worked-on simultaneously that don’t affect your repo’s main codebase.
 You can find a great tutorial on Git Branches here.

 So there’s a very basic guide to how the new My20i Git version control user interface works.
 We hope you can make good use of it, speeding up your collaborative workflow and tracking changes.